A quick guide for home care managers providing medicines support

 - Provide a description of the appearance of each medicine in the monitored dosage system.

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline on managing medicines for adults receiving social care in the community.
+This content has been co-produced by NICE and the Social Care Institute for Excellence (SCIE).
+It is based on NICE’s guideline on effective record keeping and ordering of medicines.